timleevt/ppls-champ/README.md

 Use `npm install` to install all dependencies from the package.json
 Use `npm start` to run the code in localhost

+For the backend
+Activate the virtual environment ex. `conda activate peopleschamp`
+Set the FLASK_APP and run
+`set FLASK_APP=app.py'
+`flask run`

 ## Tech Stack
 **Front-end**
 - Javascript